Abdur-rahmaanJ/shopcube/README.md

 If you want to contribute, go ahead, we ❤️ it.
 We follow a 💯 % first-timers-friendly policy.

+- Add your country flag in readme after accepted PR

 # 💬 Community: Discord
 [https://discord.gg/k37Ef6w](https://discord.gg/k37Ef6w)